ExpediaGroup/catalyst-server/README.md

 *   [Further Reading](#further-reading)

 ## Introduction
 Catalyst-server is a configuration and composition management tool for Hapi.js applications.
 It allows for composition and configuration that is environment aware and extensible for a web application.
-This is managed from a single `manifest.json` file.
+This is managed from one or more `manifest.json` files.
+The `userConfigPath` accepts a string that is a path to a single `manifest.json` file, or an array of path strings to support merging multiple manifest files.
+Duplicate keys in configuration files will be overwritten upon merging.
+If an array is passed, values of the config file that is the last index of `userConfigPath` takes precedence when merging, otherwise values from the single config file passed to `userConfigPath` takes precedence.
 The server also will include sensible defaults and implementations  (like [hapi-pino](https://github.com/pinojs/hapi-pino) for logging and [crumb](https://github.com/hapijs/crumb) for CSRF).

 ## Usage